-The refrigeration cycle is a critical component of HVAC systems and is governed by the principles of thermodynamics.
-Before we dive in, let’s get an understanding of four key concepts:
+The refrigeration cycle of an HVAC system is a critical component governed by the principles of thermodynamics.
+To understand how it works, first we need to grasp four key concepts.

 1. Heat of Vaporization

-This is the amount of heat required to turn a liquid into a gas.
-This is often measured at the liquid’s boiling point.
+This refers to the amount of heat required to convert a liquid into a gas.
+You usually measure it at a liquid’s boiling point.

-In HVAC, the change of a liquid to a gas is known as boiling or evaporation.
-Conversely, the change of a gas to a liquid is known as condensation.
-A significant amount of energy is required to induce changes of state, whether it be evaporation or condensation.
+In HVAC, boiling or evaporation means changing a liquid to a gas.
+Conversely, condensation refers to changing a gas to a liquid.
+It takes significant amounts of energy to induce changes of state, whether evaporation or condensation.

 At sea level water boils at 212 degrees Fahrenheit.
-However, in the Rockies (where the pressure is lower than at sea level) water boils at roughly 194 degrees Fahrenheit.
+However, in the Rocky Mountains where the pressure is lower than at sea level, water boils at roughly 194 degrees Fahrenheit.
 This pressure difference makes it easier to boil water.

-Manipulating the refrigerant’s pressure to change its boiling point is a crucial part of what makes the refrigeration cycle possible.
+Manipulating a refrigerant’s pressure to change its boiling point is a crucial part of what makes the refrigeration cycle possible.

 If we take an 8oz cup of 150 degree coffee and mix it with an 8oz cup of 50 degree iced coffee, we would create a 16oz coffee with a temperature of 100 degrees.